SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

 ## 14.3.3 Updates on B+Tree

+> NOTE/WARNING: the src code in this node may be outdated, please refer to the
+> git repo for the latest src code.

-> We ONLY focus on insertion and deletion as update can be modeled by insertion
+> We ONLY focus on insertion and deletion as modification can be modeled by
-> and deletion.
+> insertion and deletion.
 >
 > If you are building a set backed by B+Tree (i.e., all the operations are
-> operated on keys), you cannot modify a key in place as modification to its
+> operated on keys), you cannot modify a key in place as modification to the
-> value will change its position.
+> key will change its position.
 HashSet also suffers from this problem,
 > changes on keys will potentially put it into another bucket(No `get_mut()`
 > method).
 >